miciek/miciek.github.io/_posts/2016-04-10-reactive-ui-by-example.md

 This is board 20 x 20
 {% endhighlight %}

 Not the coolest thing, but let's see what's happening inside. `main.jsx` is an entry point to the application.
 It defines the root React component that will contain all other components and will be rendered inside our empty element called "app" which is defined inside `index.html` file.
-The `Board` component gets one property called `size` which is a Vector(20, 20).
+The `Board` component gets one property called `size` which is a `Vector(20, 20)`.
 That means that our board will have 20 rows and 20 columns.

 To render the Board, React engine calls `render` function.
 It has access to the properties that are passed to the component from the "outside world".
-For now, it just renders them inside `h1` object (which is then rendered in the browser as `h1` HTML tag).
+For now, it just puts them inside `h1` object (which is then rendered in the browser as `h1` HTML tag).

 Let's make our board fancier.
 We will use Flexbox to generate a grid and each cell will have one of three colors: grey if empty, green if snake and red if fruit.
 These are our styles: